cilium/cilium/Documentation/bpf.rst

-User space applications can make use of most file descriptor related APIs, file descriptor passing for Unix domain sockets work transparently, etc, but at the same time, file descriptors are limited to a processes' lifetime, which makes possibilities like map sharing rather cumbersome to realize.
+User space applications can make use of most file descriptor related APIs, file descriptor passing for Unix domain sockets work transparently, etc, but at the same time, file descriptors are limited to a processes' lifetime, which makes options like map sharing rather cumbersome to carry out.

 Thus, it brings a number of complications for certain use cases such as iproute2, where tc or XDP sets up and loads the program into the kernel and terminates itself eventually.
-With that, also access to maps are unavailable from user space side, where it would otherwise have been useful, for example, when maps are shared between ingress and egress locations of the data path.
+With that, also access to maps is unavailable from user space side, where it could otherwise be useful, for example, when maps are shared between ingress and egress locations of the data path.
 Also, third party applications may wish to monitor or update map contents during BPF program runtime.

 To overcome this limitation, a minimal kernel space BPF file system has been implemented, where BPF map and programs can be pinned to, a process called object pinning.
-The BPF system call has therefore been extended with two new commands that can pin (``BPF_OBJ_PIN``) or retrieve (``BPF_OBJ_GET``) a previously pinned object.
+The BPF system call has therefore been extended with two new commands which can pin (``BPF_OBJ_PIN``) or retrieve (``BPF_OBJ_GET``) a previously pinned object.

 For instance, tools such as tc make use of this infrastructure for sharing